 - AIM Middle School Science Teacher Chrissy Mellon was nominated by a parent and selected by the Philadelphia Phillies as a Top 10 Teacher All Star for 2017 because of the dedication and effort she takes to help her students learn.

 - AIM's Occupational Therapy Department has been selected to partner with nationally-ranked Thomas Jefferson University's Occupational Therapy Department to become a Promoting Environments that Measure Outcomes (PrEMO©) site.
 AIM is fortunate to be 1 of 3 organizations in the area to have this distinction as an innovative site that measures outcomes through innovative occupational therapy service delivery, student education, research, and community partnerships.

-- AIM senior Andrew Rosenstein had a busy summer publishing his first book, A Millennial World, which provides insights for companies marketing to millennials as well as shares Rosenstein's experience learning to manage his dyslexia since arriving at AIM.
+- AIM alum Andrew Rosenstein '17 published his first book before his senior year.
+A Millennial World, which provides insights for companies marketing to millennials as well as shares Rosenstein's experience learning to manage his dyslexia since arriving at AIM.
 Rosenstein, who has started two businesses since coming to AIM, was featured in a 6ABC Action News story about his book and experience during Dyslexia Awareness Month in October.

 - AIM is a member of the Tri-County Independent School League (TCISL).

-- Over $4.6 million was offered in merit-based scholarships to members of the Class of ‘16.
+- More than $6.5 million was offered in merit-based scholarships to members of the Class of ‘18.

 - AIM Alumni now total more than 100 for the first time in our school's history.